 Kneading Advice For Various Flours : The time difference between white flour; part white flour; whole grain flours.

-Easy Pulled Pork : Cut meat into 2 pound pieces (removing excess fat & the bone first) and use the dough hook for 20-30 seconds at a time.
+Easy Pulled Pork: (link no longer available) Cut meat into 2 pound pieces (remove excess fat & bone first) and use the dough hook for 20-30 seconds at a time.

 Hand Painted Designs Gallery : No tutorials here but wow! these are too beautiful not to share.
 Lots of inspiration if you’re planning a makeover.